charandeep-reddy/charandeep-reddy/README.md

-Specializing in landing pages with Next.js, TypeScript, and Tailwind.
-Actively exploring backend development to build full-stack capabilities.
+Frontend-focused developer working primarily with Next.js, TypeScript, and Tailwind, with a strong interest in building clean, fast, and user-focused interfaces.

 <div align= "center">